amihai/codeinthemiddle/README.md

 - **Explainability and debugging**
   By using intermediary Python code, we can clearly see how the video is generated and manually adjust specific aspects such as text, colors, or frames.

-These Code-In-The-Middle techniques can be applied on top of any DSL (Domain-Specific Language).
-The power of this method lies in using **AI only to create and edit the DSL code, and then relying on deterministic, non-AI methods to generate(render) the actual content**.
+The power of this method lies in using **AI only to create and edit the DSL code, and then relying on deterministic, non-AI methods to render the actual content**.

 ## How It Works